 Powerfully positive customer experience is the basis behind the wish list for every B2B sales organization: more customers, higher average contract values, negative churn, high renewal rates, increased referrals, shorter sales cycles, stronger inbound lead generation.
 In other words, everything that makes life easier for the entirety of your front office.

 All those things on the wish list?
 They’re organic revenue drivers.
 The true north for sales and marketing, in a time where 5.4 people, on average, must formally sign off on purchase decisions for complex enterprise sales.
 The data behind client success is incredibly powerful.
 Key data signals can point your organization towards ad geo-targeting for marketing, industry verticals for sales, and product road mapping for developers, to cite just a few examples.

 2. Aligns your entire front office.

 It’s the one true nexus for your entire company.
-84% of B2B decision makers start the buying process with a referral.
+84% of B2B decision-makers start the buying process with a referral.
 The more you focus effort and attention on customer experience, the better your targeting, your messaging, your marketing collateral – everything.
-Which is why sales enablement initiatives containing a formal process for cross-functional collaboration were most likely to hit expectations.
+This is why sales enablement initiatives containing a formal process for cross-functional collaboration were most likely to hit expectations.
 (CSO Insights).

 3. Separates the wheat from the chaff.